-As stated in Utah State Code 53F-5-214 and Board Rule R277-326, subject to legislative appropriations, the USBE will award grants to LEAs to provide teachers in preschool through grade three with professional learning opportunities in early literacy and/or early mathematics.
+As stated in Utah State Code 53F-5-214 (opens new window) and Board Rule R277-326 (opens new window), subject to legislative appropriations, the USBE will award grants to LEAs to provide teachers in preschool through grade three with professional learning opportunities in early literacy and/or early mathematics.
 For the purposes of calculating a grant amount, the LEA's total number of preschool through grade three teachers is calculated by using the employee data from the previous school year of the application.
-An LEA must use the grant funds by the end of the fiscal year in which the funds are received.
+An LEA must use the grant funds by the end of the fiscal year in which the funds were received.
+If funds are not used within the fiscal year, USBE may reduce grant funds to the LEA in an amount equal to the LEA's unused prior year program funds.
 An LEA can use the Professional Learning Grant funds for the following purposes:

-- ► Teacher stipends to attend trainings
+- ► Teacher stipends to attend trainings.

-- Presenter fees
+- ▶ Presenter fees.

-- ► Coaching supports
+- ► Coaching supports.

-- ► Substitute teachers
+- ► Substitute teachers.

-- ► To hire a coach or specialist
+- ► To hire a coach or specialist.

-- Supplies and materials for teacher professional learning
+- ► Supplies and materials for teacher professional learning.